IBM/node-sdk-core/etc/ibm-cloud-sdk-core.api.md

 // @public
 export class VpcInstanceTokenManager extends JwtTokenManager {
-    // Warning: (ae-forgotten-export) The symbol "Options" needs to be exported by the entry point index.d.ts constructor(options: Options_9);
+    // Warning: (ae-forgotten-export) The symbol "Options_9" needs to be exported by the entry point index.d.ts constructor(options: Options_9);
     // (undocumented)
     protected requestToken(): Promise<any>;